darwino/darwino-documentation/Developer Guide/Using the Studio.md

  SplashScreenActivity provides the splash screen.

-- -robovm-hybrid: This is the iOS version of the app.
+- -moe-hybrid: This is the iOS version of the app.
 We’re writing Java for iOS, but Java is not supported natively by iOS, so we rely on 3rd-party frameworks.
-We currently support only RoboVM, but we may support more in the future, such as Intel INDE.
+We currently support Multi OS Engine (MOE).
+As of Darwino 1.5, RoboVM is no longer supported as the product as been acquired and ceased by Microsoft.

- Just as we generate an Android wrapper, we generate a RoboVM one.
-It just like what you’d get if you generated it with a RoboVM widget.
+ Just as we generate an Android wrapper, we generate a MOE one.
 The contained classes match those of the android-hybrid, with MainViewController equating to MainActivity.